Creating Your First Project

 When you create issues, you can assign the issue a category or component.
 These are added in a tree like structure where you can have a parent category and multiple sub categories.

-Is Closed State is used to identify issues that are complete and should show in the Change Log.
+is used to identify issues that are complete and should show in the Change Log.
 You can have multiple status values representing closed issues.
+When setting a status to Is Closed State

 Priorities represent the important of an issue, such as High, Medium Low.